Best Places to Stay in Iceland for All Budgets

 Hotel Ranga is about 1 ½ hour from Reykjavik.
 This is an option in Southern Iceland for those who are looking to spend more time in nature.

-If you’re visiting stargaze, see the Northern lights in December or spend time doing outdoor activities, this is the place for you.
+If you’re visiting to see the Northern Lights in December or spend time doing outdoor activities, this is the place for you.
 With the best of both worlds, you have access to the beautiful outdoors without having to rough-it.

 Renowned for their stargazing, they actually have a mini observatory on-site!
 Only 150 meters from the hotel, you can enjoy spectacular views from their telescopes.

 This 5-star option lies about 2 ½ hours north of Reykjavik in the beautiful coastal countryside.

 All rooms have a lovely view of whether it’s of the ocean, mountains, glaciers,s or lava fields.

 Their 5-star restaurant is all locally sourced fresh foods, and their rooms have a traditional style, so you truly feel immersed in Icelandic culture.
 Enjoy your outdoor excursions and beautiful night skies without sacrificing any luxuries.

 They will assist you in booking excursions and provide a wake-up call during the night if the northern lights appear!

 Read more: Looking for Iceland itineraries?
 Here is an Iceland itinerary with many great tips.

 The most luxurois option for staying in Reykjavik are the Tower Suites.